Nobody's Loyal in Aisle Five Anymore

 Two signals for the middle of the pack branded tier:

-Cultural presence, emotional heritage, an unhinged mascot… these still matter.
+Cultural presence, emotional heritage, an unhinged Hawaiian Punch mascot… these still matter.
 But they're working against a greater headwind.
-A consumer who is more price aware, more label literate, and carrying a low-grade skepticism about whether the premium is real.
+A consumer who is more price aware, more label literate, and carrying a low-grade skepticism about whether the extra few bucks is really worth it.

 The top: premium without contradiction